-Basker is one of the six Gilder Lehrman Lincoln Prize Board members who decided this year’s winner.
-In addition to Lewis E. Lehrman, a co-founder of the Gilder Lehrman Institute of American History in New York and co-creator of the Gilder Lehrman Collection alongside the late Richard Gilder, other board members include Gettysburg College President Robert W. Iuliano, Gettysburg College Trustee and alumnus Larry D. Walker ’76, Trustee Emeritus and alumnus H. Scott Higgins ’67, and Co-Head of Global Mergers and Acquisitions at Citi Mark Shafir.
+Basker is one of the four Gilder Lehrman Lincoln Prize Board members who selected this year’s winner.
+In addition to Lewis E. Lehrman, a co-founder of the Gilder Lehrman Institute of American History and co-creator of the Gilder Lehrman Collection alongside the late Richard Gilder, other board members include Robert C. Daum, a Trustee of the Gilder Lehrman Institute of American History, and Gettysburg College Trustee Larry D. Walker.

 About the Gilder Lehrman Lincoln Prize

 The Gilder Lehrman Lincoln Prize is awarded annually for the finest scholarly work in English on Abraham Lincoln, the American Civil War soldier, or the American Civil War era, one that also enhances the general public’s understanding of the Civil War era.
 The $50,000 prize was established in 1990 by businessmen and philanthropists Lewis E. Lehrman and the late Richard Gilder, in partnership with Gettysburg College and Professor Gabor Boritt, Director Emeritus of the Civil War Institute at Gettysburg College.

 About the Gilder Lehrman Institute of American History